ConRoXP/software_development_methodologies_java_uniwa/README.md

 # Software Development Methodologies (Java I)

-This course considers the various programming methodologies and it explains the reasons that each methodology is introduced.
+This course entails the various programming methodologies and it explains the reasons that each methodology is introduced.
 We consider successively various Programming paradigms:
 Structured programming, Functional Programming, Logic programming, Object Oriented Programming, Component based Programming and Rapid application development (RAD).